steevenakintilo/TwitterGiveawayBotV2/README.md

 - The bot can work with 1,2,20 or even 100 accounts you just have to add them in the src folder.
 - The bot is flexible you can modify most of its features on the configuration.yml file
 - Redo a giveaway (Unlike,Like,Unretweet,Retweet a post) the day of the draw to maximise your chance to be the most recent participants.
+- Run a script that checks if your accounts have won giveaways by looking through the search bar for all of them.
 - Send key information to your own discord server to see what the bot is doing

 ## How does it works